-Current work: first chapters of Mark
+Current work: Gospel of Mark

 The project and its target audience: According to one authoritative estimate, there are up to 200,000 people in Russia who cannot hear and up to 13 million who are hard of hearing.
 The latter are either Russian speakers or bilingual (that is, they speak both Russian and RSL), but for the part of the population that is completely deaf from birth, the Russian language is not their mother tongue.
 In fact, Russian is a separate subject of study for them, similar to a foreign language.
 In their everyday life these people use RSL as their natural language.
 Reading the Bible in Russian causes significant difficulties for this group, and there is still no Orthodox Church translation of even a single book of the Bible into RSL.
 So it is no wonder that the majority of deaf people are far from the Russian Orthodox Church, or from any Christian confession, for that matter.
 The highly professional translation of the Bible into RSL that we are aiming at will help deaf people to study the Bible independently, and would be acceptable for an Orthodox audience.
 It would also provide a tool for catechetical instruction of deaf people by Orthodox missionaries.
 Thus, besides deaf and hard of hearing RSL speakers, our target audience includes Orthodox clergy and sign language teachers and interpreters, Sunday school teachers and catechesis instructors, lay sign language teachers and interpreters, students of RSL, special-needs experts and linguists, and hearing members of families with deaf people.